vishal-936/vishal-936/README.md

 - 👋 Hi, I’m Vishal Kumar.
 - 👀 I’m interested in Data Science/Machine Learning and Software devlopment.
 Mostly i work in python and Java.
 -  ☑ Languages known: Java, Python, C++, JavaScript
-- 🌱 I’m currently learning data Science with python
+- 🌱 I’m currently learning data Science and Machine Learning concepts with python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me 5713vishal@gmail.com